Chart Color Schemes

 Tingalpa is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, Tingalpa's population is estimated at around 8,993.
-This reflects an increase of 532 people since the Census in 2021, which reported a population of 8,461.
-The change is inferred from AreaSearch's estimation of the resident population as 8,912 following examination of ABS ERP data release in June 2024 and an additional 68 validated new addresses since the Census date.
-This level of population equates to a density ratio of 971 persons per square kilometer.
-Tingalpa's growth rate of 6.3% since census positions it within 2.6 percentage points of the national average (8.9%).
-Population growth was primarily driven by natural growth, contributing approximately 55% of overall population gains during recent periods.
+The population of the Tingalpa statistical area (Lv2) was estimated at around 8,993 as of November 2025.
+This figure represents an increase of 532 people since the 2021 Census, which reported a population of 8,461.
+The increase is inferred from AreaSearch's estimation of the resident population as 8,874 in June 2024, based on examination of the latest ERP data release by the ABS and validation of an additional 68 new addresses since the Census date.
+This results in a population density ratio of 971 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
+Natural growth contributed approximately 55% of overall population gains during recent periods for Tingalpa (SA2).

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-It should be noted that these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections are applied where utilised.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
 Considering projected demographic shifts, lower quartile growth is anticipated for statistical areas analysed by AreaSearch.
-The suburb is expected to expand by 52 persons to 2041 based on aggregated SA2-level projections, reflecting a decrease of 0.7% in total over the 17 years.
+The Tingalpa (SA2) area is expected to expand by 52 persons to reach a population of around 9,045 by the year 2041 based on aggregated SA2-level projections, reflecting an overall decrease of approximately 0.7% in total over the 17-year period.

 Frequently Asked Questions - Population